tarantool/doc/sphinx/reference_rock/dbms.rst

 statements the same way that a MySQL or PostgreSQL client does.
 The SQL statements are visible as Lua methods.
 Thus Tarantool can serve as a "MySQL Lua Connector" or "PostgreSQL Lua Connector", which would be useful even if that was all Tarantool could do.
-But of course Tarantool is also a DBMS, so the plugin also is useful for any operations, such as database copying and accelerating, which work best when the application can work on both SQL and Tarantool inside the same Lua routine.
+But of course Tarantool is also a DBMS, so the module also is useful for any operations, such as database copying and accelerating, which work best when the application can work on both SQL and Tarantool inside the same Lua routine.